 “Lost”, “Cherry Pie”, “Mystery of G”, “The Rescue” Georgia Coffee (1991)

 These adverts for Georgia Coffee are a Twin Peaks fan’s dream.
 Only released in Japan as an official tie-in to the show, we get to see some of our most beloved characters trying to solve the mystery of a missing girl.
 “I’m really against it in principle,” Lynch said about the commercials in Lynch on Lynch, “But they were so much fun to do, and they were only running in Japan, and so it just felt OK.”
 Seeing our old friends back in action like this brings back waves of nostalgia, especially in light of how different Series 3 was to the original two.
 Watch this for all the warm feelings and some damn fine coffee (in a can?).
 If the Log Lady says its true, I’m sold.
 The only thing missing is Sheriff Harry Truman.

 “We Care About New York” New York City Department of Sanitation (1991)

 A Lynch directed Public Service Announcement, imagine that.
-Well now you don’t have to!
+Well, now you don’t have to!
 This is really something else.
-Whilst Series 2 of Twin Peaks was airing, Lynch teamed up with New York Department of Sanitation to address the city’s rat and trash problem.
-With incidental music from the show distorted and used to dramatic effect, this 60 second film really does hit home and instills fear, which is exactly its intention.
+Whilst Series 2 of Twin Peaks was airing; Lynch teamed up with the New York Department of Sanitation to address the city’s rat and trash problem.
+With incidental music from the show distorted and used to dramatic effect, this 60-second film really does hit home and instils fear, which is exactly its intention.
 We are very much closer to Eraserhead territory with this one.
 The film was part of the “We Care About New York” series, also featured the work of Lynch’s trusted Director of Photography, Frederick Elmes (Eraserhead, Blue Velvet).